 10 Steps to start your own EMS podcast

-1. Select a main show topic that is specific to your interests and knowledge.
+- Select the main show topic that is specific to your interests and knowledge.

-10. Add your podcast category RSS feed to podcast directories like iTunes and Zune Marketplace.
+- Add your podcast category RSS feed to podcast directories like iTunes and Google Play.

 Read more about each of Jamie’s 10 Steps for Starting an EMS Podcast.
 You will also find a Free Video Tip on Podcasting from Jamie Davis — the Podmedic.